Who Coffee House Press Publishes

 What Coffee House Press Publishes

 Coffee House Press publishes literary novels, full-length short story collections, poetry, creative nonfiction, book-length essays and essay collections, and the occasional memoir.
 CHP does not accept submissions for anthologies.
-CHP also does not publish genre fiction such as mysteries, Gothic romances, Westerns, science fiction, or books for children.
+CHP also does not publish genre fiction, such as mysteries, Gothic romances, Westerns, science fiction, or books for children.

-Coffee House Press highly recommends that you familiarize yourself with our books to see if your work and our list are compatible.
+Please familiarize yourself with our books to see if your work and our list are compatible.
 Most independent bookstores and many libraries carry our titles.
 You can also browse through our online catalog.

 How to Submit a Manuscript

 During our annual reading period (March 1–31, 2016), we will accept electronic submissions through our online submissions manager.
 We are not currently accepting unsolicited poetry or short story manuscripts, and submissions will be capped at 300.
 Submit to Coffee House Press.

 Submissions sent by post are strongly discouraged.
 However, if circumstances preclude you from using our online submissions manager, please follow the instructions below.

 Include a self-addressed, stamped envelope with every mailed submission, or we will be unable to respond.
 We prefer to see samples (20–30 pages) with outlines before reviewing entire hard-copy manuscripts.
 If you would like to know if your mailed manuscript was received, please also include a self-addressed, stamped postcard so we can reply upon receipt.
 Only submissions postmarked in March 2016 will be considered.

 The review process for full-length manuscripts can take up to 4–6 months, or longer in some instances.
 Manuscripts that seem appropriate for CHP are given several careful readings, and the final decision rests with our publisher.
 We empathize with your anticipation and appreciate your patience when submitting your manuscript.
 Phone calls or letters of inquiry will not hasten the process.